Technical writing

 Information does not go dark in one way.
 A government blocks a website.
 A board bans a book.
 A vendor sells the spyware that watches who reads it.
 A shell company hides who profits.
 These look like separate problems, covered by separate beats, but they are the same problem wearing different clothes — and Voidly is built to document them, alongside the legal machinery that pushes the other way.
 This is how the pieces fit, and why they are built the same way.

-The newest two lenses point the other way — at the legal instruments that name bad actors and the rights that let citizens pierce official secrecy:
+The next three lenses point the other way — at the legal instruments that name bad actors and the rights that let citizens pierce, or shield themselves from, official and corporate power:

-Read together they describe both halves of the same struggle: the network blocks the story, the censor pulls the book, the vendor sells the means to surveil the people who would tell it, the register hides the interests behind it — while sanctions name the actors and access laws give citizens the standing to ask.
+Read together they describe the whole struggle: the network blocks the story, the censor pulls the book, the vendor sells the means to surveil the people who would tell it, the register hides the interests behind it, the land record shows only the first name in the chain, the university ledger hides the donor by statute, the grid register shows who owns the machine, the detention ledger shows who runs the beds, the deputization file shows who signed up to fill them, the BOP ledger shows whom the government itself holds — while sanctions name the actors, access and privacy laws give citizens standing, and OrganWatch turns the same lens on a system that takes from the dying.
 Each is a real, separate dataset; together they are a map of how accountability is denied, and how it is reclaimed.

 One method

-What makes them a stack rather than six unrelated projects is that they are built the same way, on four deliberate commitments:
+What makes them a stack rather than fourteen unrelated projects is that they are built the same way, on four deliberate commitments:

 import requests

-# Six lenses, six keyless static-JSON datasets.
+# Fourteen lenses, fourteen keyless static-JSON datasets.
 No key, no rate limit, no server.

 ENDPOINTS = {